Sublime vs. Atom: Which Text Editor Is Best for You?

 - Snippets

-- Popular languages such as Python, Java, JSON, and JavaScript
+- Popular languages such as Python, Java, and JavaScript

 Atom vs. Sublime: What's the difference?

-While both text editors are packed full of features, support a wide range of languages, and give you everything you need to start coding, there are a few differences.
+Both text editors are packed full of features, support a wide range of languages, and give you everything you need to start coding.
+However, there are a few differences.
+This table summarizes the key differences between Sublime Text and the retired Atom text editor.

-Atom was open sourced while Sublime is closed sourced (proprietary).
-That means Atom had the common benefits of open source software including:
+Atom was open source, while Sublime Text is closed source (proprietary).
+That means Atom had the common benefits of open-source software, including:

-But keeping your source code proprietary is not without its benefits:
+But keeping your source code proprietary as Sublime Text does is not without its benefits:

 - Dedicated services and support